awslabs/kinesis-agent-windows/README.md

 ## AWS Kinesis Tap

-Code for an extensible windows agent that ingest log and metrics to AWS services such as Kinesis Stream, Kinesis Firehose, CloudWatch logs and CloudWatch.
+Code for an extensible windows agent that ingests logs and metrics to AWS services such as Kinesis Stream, Kinesis Firehose, CloudWatch logs and CloudWatch.

 ## License